mdabdullahalaminkhan/ExpressBase/README.md

 ```

 ### 2. Update Project Name
-Rename the project folder to `websiteName-backend`.
+Rename the project folder to `yourWebsiteName-backend`.

 ### 3. Initialize Node.js Project
 Run the following command to create a `package.json` file: